CHN-beta/ovito/doc/manual/Chapter_Installation.rst

 *Linux*:
     Extract the downloaded :file:`.tar.xz` archive file using the `tar <https://www.computerhope.com/unix/utar.htm>`_ command, e.g.: :command:`tar xJfv ovito-3.0.0-x86_64.tar.xz`.
-    This will create a new subdirectory containing the program files.
+    This will create a new sub-directory containing the program files.
     Change into that directory and start OVITO by running the executable :command:`./bin/ovito`.

 *Windows*: